coursera-VRSpecialization/smeerws-ARVR-Studio/README.md

 ### Project description:
 This project is part of the coursera course *3D Models for Virtual Reality*.
-It showcases several facets of my work with Virtual Reality (VR), such as 3D modeling with VR Tools, development and programming.
+The scene showcases several facets of my work with done in Virtual Reality (VR), such as 3D modeling with VR Tools, development and programming.
 Therefore I've created a factory environment.
-Within this environment you will experience artwork I've made with VR Software, such as 3D models made with Tilt Brush, Quill, Medium, Blocks etc. You will see traditional 2D videos I've made in VR for others, as well as development work I've done in this field with Unity.
+Within this environment you will experience artwork I've made with VR Software, such as 3D models made with Tilt Brush, Quill, Medium, Blocks etc.
+In a future update you will see traditional 2D videos I've made in VR for others, as well as development work I've done in this field with Unity.

 ### Project requirements:
 - [x] You should have a brief description of your scene